EducationNews

 Photo: (From left – top): Sharon Taylor, Stephanie O’Dell, Sean Cooper, Geoffrey Newton, Casey Perry.
 (From left – bottom): Batreda Raditsas, JaVan Jefferson, Lisa Hopson, VSU President – Makola Abdullah, Felicia Bishop, Jazmyn Bremby, Delano Douglas, Christopher Moore.

-Early in January 2024, Virginia State University (VSU), located in the State of Virginia in the United States (US), has concluded its second annual “study abroad ambassadors” program in Morocco after holding its inaugural cohort in the last quarter of 2023 in the Northern African country.
+Early in January 2024, Virginia State University (VSU), located in the State of Virginia in the United States (US), concluded its second annual “study abroad ambassadors” program in Morocco after holding its inaugural cohort in the last quarter of 2023 in the Northern African country.

 As part of the study abroad program, the university sent a 14-person delegation of ambassadors comprising faculty, staff, and students to Morocco, which, according to VSU in a pre-departure interview with TheAfricanDream.net is part of the institution’s committed efforts to expand its “international horizons” so that a greater number of students can include global learning as part of their “VSU Trojan experience.”